Congruency-Constrained TU Problems Beyond the Bimodular Case: Abstract

 A long-standing open question in Integer Programming is whether integer programs with constraint matrices with bounded subdeterminants are efficiently solvable.
 An important special case thereof are congruency-constrained integer programs $\min\{c^\top x\colon Tx\leq b, \gamma^\top x\equiv r\pmod*{m}, x\in\mathbb{Z}^n\}$ with a totally unimodular constraint matrix $T$.
 Such problems have been shown to be polynomial-time solvable for $m=2$, which led to an efficient algorithm for integer programs with bimodular constraint matrices, i.e., full-rank matrices whose $n\times n$ subdeterminants are bounded by two in absolute value.
 Whereas these advances heavily relied on existing results on well-known combinatorial problems with parity constraints, new approaches are needed beyond the bimodular case, i.e., for $m>2$.

 We make first progress in this direction through several new techniques.
-In particular, we show how to efficiently decide feasibility of congruency-constrained integer programs with a totally unimodular constraint matrix for $m=3$.
+In particular, we show how to efficiently decide feasibility of congruency-constrained integer programs with a totally unimodular constraint matrix for $m=3$ using a randomized algorithm.
 Furthermore, for general $m$, our techniques also allow for identifying flat directions of infeasible problems, and deducing bounds on the proximity between solutions of the problem and its relaxation.